 The Adaptil classic constantly diffuses the soothing pheromones and is therefore very well suited for dogs that behave badly at home.
 This product can be used in dogs with separation anxiety or when moving house.
 The Adaptil spray is useful when you want to soothe your dog in a small space, such as a car or kennels.
 Spraying it in the car before a journey may help to reduce travel-related stress and sometimes even travel sickness.
 The Adaptil collar is recommended for dogs that show anxiety and stress related behaviour both at home and when out and about.
 Adaptil is also available in tablet form.
 These tablets do not contain any pheromones, but contain soothing natural ingredients.
 They can be used to reduce stress for short periods of time and are very suitable for dogs with a fear of fireworks for example.

 In order to make their environment familiar and mark their territory, cats rub their heads against objects.
 Rubbing against objects releases pheromones.
 Outdoors, cats also mark their territory by scratching and marking with urine (spraying).
 When a cat shows this behaviour in the house, it often means that the cat is feeling anxious.

 Feliway uses the soothing effect of the facial pheromones that are released when rubbing against objects.
 The spray and the diffuser contain a chemical copy of facial pheromones.
-By putting the Feliway diffuser into a socket at home, the cat will have the benefit of the soothing pheromones all the time.
+By putting the Feliway vaporizer into a socket at home, the cat will have the benefit of the soothing pheromones all the time.
 As well as making the cat feel more calm, it will also reduce his inclination to express the unwanted marking behaviour.
 In this way, Feliway can help to reduce stress-related problems in cats.

-The Feliway classic can be used in short-term stressful situations.
+The Feliway spray can be used in short-term stressful situations.
 For example, by spraying the travel basket before you take your cat on a car journey or to the vet, you can reduce the associated stress.